Fauci: US may see ‘surge upon surge’ of virus in weeks ahead

 Fauci addressed the school issue, saying that spread “among children and from children is not really very big at all, not like one would have suspected.
 So let’s try to get the kids back, but let’s try to mitigate the things that maintain and just push the kind of community spread that we’re trying to avoid,” he said.

-Fauci also appeared on NBC’s “Meet the Press,” where he made similar remarks, adding that it’s “not too late” for people traveling back home after Thanksgiving to help stop the spread of the virus by wearing masks, staying distant from others and avoiding large groups of people.
+Fauci also appeared on NBC’s “Meet the Press,” where he made similar remarks, adding that it’s “not too late” for people traveling home after Thanksgiving to help curb the virus by wearing masks, staying distant from others and avoiding large groups of people.

-“So we know we can do something about it, particularly now as we get into the colder season and as we approach the Christmas holidays,” he said.

-The number of new COVID-19 cases reported in the United States topped 200,000 for the first time Friday.
-The highest previous daily count was 196,000 on Nov.
-20, according to data from Johns Hopkins University.

 Fauci said the arrival of vaccines offers a “light at the end of the tunnel.”
 This coming week, the Advisory Committee on Immunization Practices will meet with the Centers for Disease Control and Prevention to discuss a rollout of the vaccine, he said.